 Need information on transferring trademarks?

 Our trademark lawyers at War IP Law will help you with the process of trademark transfers.
 At War IP Law, we recognize the importance of maintaining a strong trademark and the business harm that can result from trademark infringement.
-An attorney that is familiar with trademark practice and procedure can lead you through the U.S. or international trademark registration and trademark transfer process in order to uphold your intellectual property rights and provide you legal protection from infringement cases.
+An attorney that is familiar with trademark practice and procedure can lead you through the U.S. or international trademark registration and trademark transfer process in order to uphold your intellectual property rights and provide you legal protection from infringement.
 Call us now for a free initial consultation.